GowdaShwetha/ePortfolio/README.md

 # Portfolio Builder

-A Portfolio builder is a tool that helps individuals create and showcase a comprehensive collection of their work, skills, and achievements in a visually appealing format, often used for professional or academic purposes.
+ Crafted Portfolio Builder with React.js: Created a user-friendly and responsive front-end interface using React.js, resulting in increase in user engagement and enabling users to effortlessly create and showcase their portfolios.

- Utilizes React for the frontend, providing an interactive and dynamic user interface, while the backend is powered by Spring, offering a robust and scalable foundation for managing data.
+ Implemented Robust Back-End with Spring Boot and SQL: Utilized Spring Boot for scalable back-end development and SQL for effective database management